Masking and Sequence Actors

 The below are specific input arguments for the MaskingSequence Actor:

-• sequenceInterface and sequenceId - the sequenceInterface is populated with the interface name.
-The sequenceId is populated with the sequence name defined in the sequence interface.
+• sequenceInterface and sequenceId - the sequenceInterface input argument is populated with the interface name.
+The sequenceId input argument is populated with the sequence name defined in the sequence interface.
 If the sequenceId is empty, the sequence name is taken from the maskingId input argument.
-The sequence next value implementation method depends on the sequence definition set by the sequenceInterface input argument.
+The method of how to get the next sequence value depends on the sequence definition set by the sequenceInterface input argument.
 Click for more information about Sequence Next Value.

 • initialValue and increment - define the initial value of the sequence and the value of the increment.